fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

 As shown in the :ref:`Object-Service concept example<Object-Service_example>`, it is easy to change an application's behaviour by simply changing the appropriate data and services.
 For example changing an image visualisation application to a 3D model visualisation application.
-Unfortunely, this is limited to applications based on one service and one data, and thus would be impossible to apply to applications containing multiple services and objects.
+Unfortunately, this is limited to applications based on one service and one data, and thus it would be impossible to apply to applications containing multiple services and objects.

 To overcome this, the FW4SPL architecture provides a dynamic management of configurations to allow the use of multiple objects and services.